nuuuwan/news_lk3_data/README.md

 The Director of the Planning Division of the National Institute of Education (NIE) in Maharagama has been arrested by the Criminal Investigations Department (CID) over the Grade 5 scholarship examination question paper issue, the Police Spokesman, DIG Nihal Thalduwa said.

-On Friday (20), an investigation was launched by the Department of Examinations after it was alleged that a question paper from the exam had been leaked.
-Later, the initial investigation report has been handed over to the Criminal Investigation Department (CID), which is currently conducting further inquiries.

-Meanwhile, the Secretary of the Ministry of Education, Thilaka Jayasundara, announced that the paper marking process of the Grade 5 Scholarship Examination, which was held on September 15, has been temporarily suspended, owing to the issue.
+The arrested suspect had also served as a member in the committee that had prepared the question paper of the Grade 5 Scholarship examination.

+Accordingly, the relevant suspect, a 57- year- old resident of the Thiththwella area in Kurunegala, was arrested in Kurunegala on Sunday (22).

+He was arrested for allegedly providing confidential information pertaining to the question papers of the Grade 5 Scholarship exam to outside parties, police said.

+Further investigations related to the incident is carried out by the Criminal Investigations Department.

 ...